 Targeted SEO strategy with consistent changes implemented will likely see more effective results more quickly.
 Competitors, however, are probably working on their own strategies.
 Still, measurable results should be apparent within several months to a year.
 By targeting SEO metrics, such as those described above, you can quantify and track improvements.
 Remember, SEO strategy is an ongoing, long term project.
 Sustainability, not speed, should be your goal.

 Are you still wondering, how do you measure SEO?
 We can help.
-My Creative Mark has the experience and expertise needed to kickstart your business’ SEO strategy.
+My Creative Mark has the expertise needed to kickstart your business’ SEO strategy.
 Or, if you’ve been working on SEO for some time and aren’t seeing results, we’d be glad to help out.
 And if you’re wondering how to tell if your SEO company is working, we’ll provide transparent indicators of success.

 Measuring SEO markers and planning for success is essential for your business.
 So, contact us today to learn more.